What is your Pricing?

 What does it cost to float?

-Toobing is $23 per person and rafting is $40 per person, regardless of which trip you take.
-All of your taxes, and shuttle ride are included in the cost.
+Tubing is $25 per person and rafting is $40 per person plus tax & fees, regardless of which trip you take.

 Can I bring my own tube?

-You’re welcome to bring your own toob and the cost for the shuttle only is $20 per person.
+You’re welcome to bring your own tube and the cost for the shuttle only is $20 per person.
 We preload all of our equipment, so while we are happy to shuttle personal equipment, we may ask for your assistance to load it depending on what it is.
 We do have the equipment to inflate your floats, we may ask however to wait until you are at the appropriate put in so we are not hauling the equipment inflated.
 If you don’t need a shuttle, then you can just pay the put in fee or exit fee of $10.

 How do I get back to my car after I float?